Programmatic Advertising

 • Mobile environments require validation against OS-level restrictions that may block specific visibility signals.

-These distinctions matter because publishers often benchmark formats against each other without considering that measurement rules vary.
+These distinctions matter because publishers often benchmark formats against each other without accounting for the fact that measurement rules vary.

 Challenges for Measuring Viewability